 After that, we add more water, and when this mixture is at room temperature, we add one of our Scobies and some starter liquid.

 When it's all done, this precious and delicious liquid is ready for bottling.

 Here, our Nettle Kombucha goes from glass jars into glass bottles.

-In those bottles, Nettle Kombucha goes through the second fermentation process, for the natural bubbles to build up (we do not force carbonate our Kombucha).
+Inside those bottles, Nettle Kombucha goes through the second fermentation process, for the natural bubbles to build up (we do not force carbonate our Kombucha).

-Then, a few more days of "ageing" and finally our delicious Kombucha is ready for retail.
+Then, a few more days of "ageing", and finally, our delicious Kombucha is ready for retail.

 If you want to find out how it tastes, don't wait too long, as this one we will only have for a limited time only!